top of page

 Out of sight...out of mind

 Grubs live and feed in the soil.
-It’s easy to miss grubs as they gradually cut the roots out from under your lawn until brown patches begin to appear and they'’re finally discovered.
+It’s easy to miss grubs as they gradually cut the roots out from under your lawn until brown patches appear and they’re finally discovered.
 If you suspect grubs, pull back the turf.
 If the lawn pulls up easily (like new sod), you may find white grubs in the top inch or so of the soil.

 Don’t wait

-It is always best to have the preventative applied.
-Once they begin to do their damage, they don’t disappear on their own.
+It is always best to apply the preventative.
+Once they begin to do damage, they don’t disappear on their own.
 They will then need to be treated with a fast-acting curative, which is more costly than the preventative.

 bottom of page